No. 238 Squadron RAF: Adlerangriff

 On 27 September Pilot Officer Bob Doe joined 238 Squadron.
 Four days later he shot down a ZG 26 Bf 110 but 238 lost two Hurricanes and Sergeant F A Sibley killed.

-Sergeants R Little and Eric Bann along with Pilot Officer D Harrison were killed in combat with Bf 109s on 28 September.
-Bann had bailed out over the Isle of Wight, but his parachute did not open and his body fell to earth in Brading Marshes.
+On 28th September the squadron composed of Squadron Leader Fenton, Pilot Officer Simmonds, Pilot Officer David Stewart Harrison, Sergeant Batt, Sergeant Bann, Sergeant Sibley, Pilot Officer Urwin-Mann, Sergeant Jeka, Pilot Officer Covington, Sergeant Little, Pilot Officer Rozycki and Sergeant Kucera of took off at 14:23 and all twelve directed to the East of the Isle of Wight where they encountered 25 ME110 enemy aircraft supported by (an unknown number of) ME109s.
+The squadron attacked but in doing so it was attacked by the ME109s.
+Pilot Officer Rozycki destroyed one ME110.
+Pilot Officer Simmonds landed at Andover to refuel and badly damaged his aircraft when he hit a hedge during take off.
+Sergeant Eric Bann was shot down and bailed out over the Isle of Wight but his parachute did not open and he died when his body fell to earth in Brading Marshes.
+Sergeant R Little did not return nor did Pilot Officer Harrison in his Hurricane N2546 who was shot down over the Solent and crashed off Bembridge, Isle of Wight.
+His body washed ashore at Brighton on 9th October.
 Fighter Command performed poorly on the day, claiming four for the loss of 11 Hurricanes four Spitfires and nine pilots killed.
 German tactics had changed to using faster Bf 110s and Ju 88s as fighter-bombers, and providing them with strong Bf 109 escorting forces.
 Over 200 German fighters flew into action.

 On 30 September 238 was operating again, losing two Hurricanes in a collision, wounding one of the pilots.
 Doe and another pilot accounted for a I and II/KG 55 destroyed south of Portland.
 German raids over the southwest persisted and on 7 October 238 intercepted 25 Ju 88s from KG 51 with escort from I, II and III/ZG 26.
 Five other squadrons were involved in the battle, but 238 accounted for one of the two Ju 88s shot down; Doe receiving credit.
 At least one of the seven Bf 110s lost by ZG 26 were credited to 238.
 Bf 109s intervened to cover the German withdrawal and Pilot Officer A R Covington was shot down and wounded.
 Three days later, Doe was wounded in combat with an unidentified Bf 109 unit.